danfuzz/samizdat/doc/library-guide/OneOff.md

 in that binding to them doesn't particularly imply that a value binds to any others.
 This section describes those methods.

-All of these methods are available in the standard global environment.

 Note that some of these are also used as part of larger protocols, e.g.
 `get`.
 These are noted in the documentation for those protocols.